kleene-project/docs/run/network/vnet.md

         nd6 options=9<PERFORMNUD,IFDISABLED>
 ```

-We note that a new bridge interface `kleene0` have been created. `kleene0`
+shows that a new bridge interface `kleene0` have been created. `kleene0`
-belongs to our loopback network from the [IPNet introduction](ipnet.md).
+belongs to the loopback network from the [IPNet introduction](ipnet.md).
-There is no `epair0a` since the epair interfaces have been destroyed, when the
+There is no `epair0a` since the epair interfaces have been destroyed when the
-container stopped (after running `ifconfig`).
+container stopped (after `ifconfig` process exited).

 ## Inter-container communication on the same network

-In the [IPNet introduction](ipnet.md) we saw how two containers on
+In the [IPNet introduction](ipnet.md) demonstrated how two containers on
 the same network are able to communicate.
 That also holds for bridge networks + vnet-containers in exactly
-the same manner as the ipnet-containers on our loopback network.
+the same manner as the ipnet-containers on the loopback network.

-Similarily, we can connect a ipnet and a vnet container using a bridge network:
+Furthermore, an ipnet and a vnet container can communicate over a bridge network:

 ```console
 $ klee network create -t bridge --subnet 10.4.6.0/24 testnet